Artificial Intelligence at PHHP

 Ph.D.
 Fellowship in Artificial Intelligence

 The PHHP Ph.D.
 Fellowship in Artificial Intelligence program fosters doctoral students’ training and research in AI and encourages out-of-the-box ideas.
 The awards are designed to offer an opportunity for academic growth, professional networking, results dissemination and research support for students and mentors.
+Applications for the 2027-2028 cycle will open in late 2026.

-Professional doctoral support
+Professional doctorate student support

 Professional Doctoral Fellowship in Artificial Intelligence

-The PHHP Professional Doctoral Fellowship in Artificial Intelligence (AI) aims at fostering students’ training and applied research in AI, relative to topics in public health and health professions.
+The PHHP Professional Doctoral Fellowship in Artificial Intelligence aims at fostering students’ training and applied research in AI, relative to topics in public health and health professions.
 The long-term goal is to build a legacy of excellence in AI for the PHHP Professional Doctoral programs with national and international recognition.
 In the short-term, the awards provide an opportunity for completing specific projects in line with the student’s coursework and professional growth.
+Applications are accepted year-round.

 UF Health IDR ATLAS Health Data Research Platform